 Most couples want an eclectic mix of fun and frolic, adventure, relaxation, and romanticism.
 Seychelles has a lot of this to offer to its tourists and more.

-Here’s what you can do to make your idyllic getaway a memorable trip:
+Here’s what you can do to make your idyllic Seychelles Tour a memorable one:

 Looking for that perfect Prince William and Duchess Kate moment in your lives?
 Don’t fret cause there’s one for you too!
 Turquoise Horse Trails offers exclusive private picnics to savour the moment with your better half.
 You can indulge in some sparkling champagne and get a glimpse of the magnificent sunset at dawn.